 Years ago, I was gifted a Mamiya C220 medium format camera from a neighbor friend.
-Our friendship developed over a shared interest in travel and photography as he took me through his prints and negatives form his various world travels.
-It was on family road trips that I first learned how to operate a camera, so the opportunity to photograph an advertising campaign for Lonely Planet was brining together many formative experiences.
+Our friendship developed over a shared interest in travel and photography as he took me through his prints and negatives from his various world travels.
+It was on family road trips that I first learned how to operate a camera, so the opportunity to photograph an advertising campaign for Lonely Planet was bringing together many formative experiences.

 Each countries’ new guidebook would be individually represented by the items one collects or interacts with during their travels around the country.
-The designers from Lonely Plant and I were inspired by those pre-travel photos you’ll often see of a bunch of items organized neatly around an empty suitcase.
-Additionally I drew inspiration from an old drawer once used to neatly organize typeset letters that my mom repurposed to hold all our small souvenirs and mementos from vacations.
+The designers from Lonely Planet and I were inspired by those pre-travel photos you’ll often see of a bunch of items organized neatly around an empty suitcase.
+Additionally, I drew inspiration from an old drawer once used to neatly organize typeset letters that my mom repurposed to hold all our small souvenirs and mementos from vacations.

 Digital campaigns are arguably the most effective, but seeing your work in print is always exciting.
 (Images provided by Lonely Planet)